samratkar/samratkar.github.io/_posts/concepts/genai/notes-codes/diffusion/2025-04-26-Diffusion.md

     return total_loss
 ```

-## 5. Optimization Strategies for Your Model
+## 5. Optimization Strategies for the Model

 ### 5.1 Architecture Optimizations